Slvstr/Timer/README.md

 Timer
 =====

-An interval timer web app
+An interval timer web app.

+Buily by Charley and Erik.